Dani Clos: Formula One

 Clos has been employed on a few occasions as a test driver for the Williams F1 team, the first of these came in September 2008, when he participated in a day's testing at Jerez in Spain.
 He tested again in December 2008 at the same circuit, for another day's testing.

 Clos also took part in the Abu Dhabi young drivers' test on 15 November 2011 at the Yas Marina Circuit.
 He drove 68 laps in the HRT F1 Team's F111 and ended the day 12th with a fastest time of 1’45.329.

-On 13 February 2012, he was announced as the HRT F1 Team's test driver for the 2012 season.
+On 13 February 2012, Clos was announced as the HRT F1 Team's test driver for the 2012 season.
 He made his race weekend début at the Spanish Grand Prix and again took part at the British, German and Hungarian Grands Prix, driving Narain Karthikeyan's car during the first free practice session on these occasions.